 Place the subject on the dark background but put some strips of white paper around it so that the camera lens is not confused by having too much contrast between black and white.

 If you are photographing a ring or an item which does not sit flat on the ground you could have what is called a ‘depth of field’ problem.
 (Take note of the details above showing how to make a ring stand up on its end)

 That means that if you focus on the top of the ring, it could have good detail but the base of the ring will probably be out of focus.

-However if you do need the whole item to be in focus it will mean that you will probably need to use an SLR camera with manual features such as macro lens, f-stop, light control, ISO and light balance.
+However, if you do need the whole item to be in focus it will mean that you will probably need to use an SLR camera with manual features such as a macro lens, f-stop, light control, ISO and light balance.
 We will discuss this further down the page.

 - Using a smart phone camera with auto focus

 Put a heap of books (or other flat items) on either side of the subject so that you can balance the flat smart phone between the two piles.